clayauld/Secure-Adblocking-DNS/README.md

 # Open Source Ad-blocking, Secure, Recursive DNS System
 Secure (DNS-over-TLS) Adblocking (Pi-hole) Recursive (unbound) Server System setup

-I would like to thank rajannpatel (https://github.com/rajannpatel) for posting his repo about this topic.
+I would like to thank [rajannpatel](https://github.com/rajannpatel) for posting his repo about this topic.
 His guide helped contribute to my current setup and notes.
 See his guide at rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs

 AnudeepND has also provided some great sources of information.
-See https://github.com/anudeepND/pihole-unbound
+See this link [here.](https://github.com/anudeepND/pihole-unbound)

 ## Objective

 1. Open Source DNS system
 2. Pi-hole based adblocking
-3. Recursive DNS (see this link: https://www.cloudflare.com/learning/dns/what-is-recursive-dns/)
+3. Recursive DNS (see this link [here](https://www.cloudflare.com/learning/dns/what-is-recursive-dns/))
 4. DNS-over-TLS support (specifically for Android)
 5. Optional DNS-over-HTTPS support (dnsdist allows support for both)
 6. Upload to Github and promote solution for use